Today, I’m sharing three quick tips for student file organization!

 3. Use Dividers

 To organize individual files, I make my own dividers for data sheets, IEPs, and METs.
-This is especially helpful for students who have been receiving services for a long time.
-(Their files are often bursting at the seams, and it makes it hard to quickly find what I need.
+This is especially helpful for students who have been receiving services for several years.
+Their files are often bursting at the seams, which can make it difficult to quickly find what I need.
 These simple dividers are a quick fix!

 Enter your information below, and I’ll send you your very own set of dividers!
 The download includes pre-made dividers, a blank version, as well as an editable template.
 Just print, cut along the dotted lines, fold along the solid lines, and you’ll have dividers ready to go!